tathagatv/tathagatv.github.io/_pages/reading.md

 4. [How to Win Friends and Influence People](https://www.amazon.in/How-Win-Friends-Influence-People/dp/0091906350)
 One of the first books I read, wanted to read something on self-development.
 5/5
 5. [The Monk Who Sold His Ferrari: A Fable About Fulfilling Your Dreams & Reaching Your Destiny](https://www.amazon.in/Monk-Who-Sold-His-Ferrari/dp/817992162X)
-wanted to read something on self-development.
+Wanted to read something on self-development.
 3/5
 6. [The Innovator's Dilemma: When New Technologies Cause Great Firms to Fail](https://www.amazon.in/Innovators-Dilemma-Technologies-Management-Innovation/dp/142219602X)
 Recommended by Steve Jobs, [Ikuo Hiraishi](https://www.linkedin.com/in/ikuohiraishi/?originalSubdomain=jp).
 5/5
 7. [Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones](https://www.amazon.in/Atomic-Habits-James-Clear/dp/1847941834)